 Screenwriting Skill Level 3

 Read 75 more screenplays.
 Again, it doesn’t matter if they’re bad scripts from bad screenwriters or if they’re Reservoir Dogs or Chinatown.
 Absorb them all.
 Observe the differences.
 By this point, you should be able to tell within the first 10 pages if the script will be enjoyable and easy to get from page to page.

 Watch these films or similar: Down By Law, A Woman Under The Influence, Do The Right Thing, The Royal Tenenbaums, 8-1/2, Eternal Sunshine of the Spotless Mind, A Clockwork Orange, The Disappearance of Alice Creed, Fight Club, Blood Simple, The Toxic Avenger, Catch 22, Pi, There Will Be Blood.
 The idea is to significantly broaden your idea of what the art and commerce of the feature film is capable of.

 For 10 of the 75 scripts read above, write 10 script coverages.
-Coverages are similar to script notes, but they’re more brief and stay focused on the large stuff, their general purpose being to give agents and producers the overall “skinny” on a script without having to read it themselves.
+Coverages are similar to script notes (details for new script readers here), but they’re more brief and stay focused on the large stuff, their general purpose being to give agents and producers the overall “skinny” on a script without having to read it themselves.
 It might seem counter-intuitive to do script coverage after tackling script notes, but keep in mind that it’s generally more difficult to write with focus and brevity – the two key aspects of script coverage – than it is to write with the long-form flexibility that script notes generally allow.